On characteristic numbers of $24$ dimensional String manifolds

 Hence

 which implies that

-In order to determine the image of $q_3$ and $q_4$ under $\tilde{f}$, we need to use the Weyl invariants of $F_4$. \begin{theorem}[Borel \cite{Borel55}] Let $G$ be a compact Lie group with maximal torus $T$ and Weyl group $W_G$.
+for some $k\in \mathbb{Z}$.
+In order to determine the image of $q_3$ and $q_4$ under $\tilde{f}$, we need to use the Weyl invariants of $F_4$. \begin{theorem}[Borel \cite{Borel55}] Let $G$ be a compact Lie group with a maximal torus $T$ and Weyl group $W_G$.
 The inclusion $T\hookrightarrow G$ induces an isomorphism

 \end{theorem} We borrow the notations from \hyperref[step1subsec]{Step $1$}.
 Let

 and

 Let